tomdyson/wagtail-netlify/README.md

 The function to be called when a deploy is triggered (excluding when triggered manually with the `./manage.py netlify` command).
 It can be useful if you want to use your own task runner (like Celery) instead of the built-in threading model.

 The function needs to be a valid [Django signal receiver](https://docs.djangoproject.com/en/2.1/topics/signals/#receiver-functions).

+### `NETLIFY_BUILD_HOOK`

+**Default: `None`**

+The URL of a Netlify build hook.
+If provided, `./manage.py netlify --trigger-build` will call this hook, triggering a build on Netlify's servers.
+This may be useful if you have a headless front-end on Netlify which handles its own static site generation, e.g. Nuxt, Next or Gatsby.
+See https://docs.netlify.com/configure-builds/build-hooks/ for more details.

 ### Optional admin view and endpoints